-- ▶ Select a screen layout with two equally sized windows - To display directories in both windows, press the PATH soft key

-In the right window

-Move the highlight to the directory into which you wish to copy the files, and display the files in this directory with the ENT key

-In the left window

-Select the directory containing the files that you wish to copy and press ENT to display them

-▶ Call the file tagging functions

-Move the highlight to the file you want to copy and tag it.
+- Select a screen layout with two equally sized windows - ▶ To display directories in both windows, press the PATH soft key - In the right window - Move the highlight to the directory into which you wish to copy the files, and display the files in this directory with the ENT key - In the left window - Select the directory with the files that you wish to copy and press ENT to display the files in this directory. - TAG - Call the file tagging functions - TAG FILE - Move the highlight to the file you want to copy and tag it.
 You can tag several files in this way, if desired

-Copy the tagged files into the target directory
+▶ Copy the tagged files into the target directory